 The key to preventing them is to have open and honest communication, where everyone is encouraged to discuss the necessary steps to meet short-term and long-term goals.
 Listen to their suggestions on how to do their specific tasks properly or mitigate the potential problems that may come up during the process.

 It is also important to delegate tasks to the right people.
-Assessing their individual strengths and skills is crucial because it helps you delegate functions that suit their abilities.
+Assessing their individual strengths and skills is crucial because it helps them delegate functions that suit their abilities.
 Finally, allow leeway for minor mistakes and avoid imposing severe consequences that can create fear and resentment.
 Harsh penalties only heighten the stress level and stifle workers’ creativity and motivation to do the job.

-Once the tasks are delegated, and the deadline is set, trust everyone in your team to do their job.
+Once the tasks are delegated and the deadline is set, trust everyone in your team to do their job.
 Your job is to monitor their output at the end of the day.
 Use tools that will help you achieve comprehensive tracking of their individual and collective outputs.

 Always be transparent.
 Keep the whole team informed of their performance metrics.
-Conduct regular face to face or remote meetings to re-affirm the team’s missions, provide updates, and express appreciation for everyone’s effort.
+Conduct regular face-to-face or remote meetings to reaffirm the team’s missions, provide updates, and express appreciation for everyone’s effort.
 Be generous in acknowledging excellent performance by giving positive feedback that boosts their confidence.

 3. Be a good coach to the team.

 The best leaders are people-oriented.
 They do not rely on micro-management; instead, they coach and empower every team member to reach his full potential.
 As a leader of a small team, you need to be a well-rounded individual – firm yet friendly.
-You need to value and respect every individual, assessing their talents and skills to make your task delegation easier.
+You must value and respect every individual, assessing their talents and skills to make your task delegation easier.

 4. Promote a work-life balance.

 As the leader of the pack, your staff sees you as an inspiration and motivator.
 Hence, it is important to set a good example in your work and personal ethics to gain their complete trust and respect.
-Make sure to do your job professionally, while supporting your team to do the same.
+Make sure to do your job professionally while supporting your team to do the same.

 Watch out for the signs of burnout or stress among your staff to ensure their well-being at all times.
 As their leader, you can set positive and healthy boundaries of work and relaxation.
 If possible, have a flexible work routine that includes a work-from-home schedule.

 On the other hand, improving the quality of their professional and personal life produces top-quality operational outcomes.
 Consider employee wellness programs, outdoor social events, or on-campus group activities like stretching, mindfulness, or walking for a few minutes during coffee breaks.

 There is no doubt that the success of the team depends on the ability of the leader to encourage everyone to work passionately and produce excellent results.
-If you are managing a small team, expect a lot of challenges as it will also test your leadership skills to motivate your team members to work collectively and happily towards a joint mission.
+If you are managing a small team, expect a lot of challenges, as it will also test your leadership skills to motivate your team members to work collectively and happily towards a joint mission.